Blog

 Customer success needs compliance expertise

 Financial services customer success requires compliance expertise that most CS teams lack, creating risk of regulatory violations and customer trust issues that drive churn.
-This directly impacts cost per qualified lead, making it harder to justify marketing spend to leadership.
 Compliance review cycles add 2-4 weeks to every marketing campaign launch

 High CAC makes retention critical

 High-value customer retention becomes critical when CAC exceeds $500 per account, but traditional customer success playbooks don't optimize for financial services customer lifetime value.
-This directly impacts application completion rate, making it harder to justify marketing spend to leadership.
 Customer trust is earned over decades and lost in a single data breach or compliance failure

 Regulatory limits constrain data usage

 Regulatory requirements limit customer data usage for predictive churn models, making it difficult to identify at-risk accounts and implement proactive retention strategies.
-This directly impacts assets under management growth, making it harder to justify marketing spend to leadership.
 Regulated advertising restrictions limit creative options and channel strategies

 How We Build Compliant FinTech Customer Success